Opening Hours Open 7 days a week

-An annulment is a legal process that declares a marriage or civil partnership null and void, meaning it is treated as if it never legally existed.
+An annulment is a legal process that declares a marriage or civil partnership null and void, treating it as if it never legally existed.
 Unlike divorce or dissolution, an annulment can be applied for at any time after the ceremony, even within the first year.

 You can apply for annulment of marriage / civil partnership if your marriage or civil partnership is void or voidable.
 Annulment (sometimes known as ‘nullity’) is a different way of ending a marriage or civil partnership.
 Annulment of marriage or civil partnership is a decree (court order) by the family court that a marriage or civil partnership was not legally valid or had become legally invalid.
 Under English law, an annulment of marriage or civil partnership may be granted by the family court if you can show that the marriage or civil partnership: